cdibened/cordova-plugins/README.md

                 Valid platforms are: ios, android, blackberry10, wp7, wp8, firefoxos.
                 Default is all.
     -u         - the url of the repo to use.
-                Valid urls are: http://plugreg.com and
+                Valid urls are: http://plugreg.com (shortform plugreg) and http://plugins.cordova.io.
-                http://plugins.cordova.io.
 Default is http://plugins.cordova.io

 term           - term to use when using the `search` command.